fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 -   Platforms and accumulators hold the most promise for long-term capital compounding

--   There are some tell-tale signs of great serial acquirers, mainly around qualitative factors: structures, processes and best practices.
+-   There are some tell-tale signs of great [[serial acquirers]], mainly around qualitative factors: structures, processes and best practices.

 In our opinion, the line between platforms and accumulators is a bit blurry – some companies fall in-between, like [[Lifco]], and sometimes accumulators evolve into platforms, like Halma.
 We’d also add one bucket to Scott LP’s categorization.
-“Portfolio” serial acquirers like Charles River and Stryker, which fall between Roll-up and Platform.
+“Portfolio” [[serial acquirers]] like Charles River and Stryker, which fall between Roll-up and Platform.
 These companies buy other firms/technologies primarily for the revenue synergies of being able to add incremental products into their highly efficient sales organizations.

 Investors’ growing love affair with compounders over the last several years means that the one aspect that’s changed since Ryan Krafft originally wrote the piece is that buying platforms and accumulators isn’t like shooting fish in a barrel anymore.
-The average NTM PE ratio of the companies in the above database of high performance serial acquirers was ~21X in 2016, 5 years ago.
+The average NTM PE ratio of the companies in the above database of high performance [[serial acquirers]] was ~21X in 2016, 5 years ago.
 Today it is ~36X.

 Step one was to recognize that there are a lot of special platforms and accumulators out there, step two will be to understand which ones are best positioning themselves to scale long-term and are worth paying up for today.
 Scaling - deploying more cash flow for longer at high returns on incremental capital - is key.

-## Some more thoughts on why (good) serial acquirers are special
+## Some more thoughts on why (good) [[serial acquirers]] are special

 The allure of investing in a serial acquirer is the tendency of such companies to reinvest all or most of their free cash flow for a very long time at high rates of return.
 It’s as simple as that.

-Serial acquirers (excluding the roll-ups, which are just one business vertical across many geographies) also have the added benefit of becoming more diversified businesses over time.
+[[Serial acquirers]] (excluding the roll-ups, which are just one business vertical across many geographies) also have the added benefit of becoming more diversified businesses over time.
 Therefore, a very good serial acquirer can compound at high rates of return over time and simultaneously have less idiosyncratic risk, making it easier to never sell and let the position size swell with success. [[Danaher]], Roper, Berkshire and Constellation are today a very diverse collection of earnings streams with different end markets and drivers.

 Investors often look for companies that are heavy repurchasers of their own stock.
 The leveraged buyback model can be really powerful (Charter, [[Autozone]], NVR) but you’re exposing yourself more to general market factors.
 A buyback model can create enormous wealth over time if the company continuously trades at only a modest multiple to FCF.
 It works less well _going forward_ when the stock rockets upwards (like Apple tripling in the last 2 years - who’s complaining about that though...).
-Good serial acquirers with strong moats _in their capital allocation processes_ can generally keep chugging along regardless of broader market factors.
+Good [[serial acquirers]] with strong moats _in their capital allocation processes_ can generally keep chugging along regardless of broader market factors.
 Which again helps to keep the compounding going tax efficiently for a long time.

 An example of a perennial serial acquirer we really like is the Bergman & Beving group (B&B) in the Nordics.
-It has, over the decades, spawned an ecosystem of fantastic serial acquirers in Sweden and has, via the power of local knowledge spillovers[1](https://exploringcontext.substack.com/p/studying-serial-acquirers#footnote-1), single-handedly elevated the capital allocation standards in Sweden (there are lots of good serial acquirers in that country! - more to come on this soon...).
+It has, over the decades, spawned an ecosystem of fantastic [[serial acquirers]] in Sweden and has, via the power of local knowledge spillovers[1](https://exploringcontext.substack.com/p/studying-serial-acquirers#footnote-1), single-handedly elevated the capital allocation standards in Sweden (there are lots of good [[serial acquirers]] in that country! - more to come on this soon...).

 Here are the facts: B&B is a trading company for technical products in the industrial space in Sweden that was founded in 1906 and listed in 1976.
 It began rolling up businesses in the 1970s and in 2001 split itself into 3 independent, listed entities: AddTech, Lagercrantz, and the Bergman & Beving remain-co.
 AddTech itself spun off AddLife in 2016 and the Bergman & Beving remain-co has since then split itself into Bergman & Beving and Momentum Group.
 Malone and Diller would be proud of all that action...